prayerslayer/image-marker/README.md

 * `destroy`: Removes markers and event listeners.
 Cannot be undone.

 Aside from `destroy` all functions are safe to be called multiple times.

-# TODO

-* Possibly we can get rid of all the necessary IDs by looking at immediate children of the container?

 # Fair Warning